Vibes is live

 See how it works

-Automatic cue points for intro, buildup, drop, breakdown, and outro
+Automatic section detection: intro, buildup, drop, breakdown, and outro

 Organize in Vibes, export to Serato DJ.